joeptt/facebook-clone/README.md

 Check it out

-Install npm i to use
+npm i to use ->
+npm start dev:server in one terminal